New variants of Perfect Non-crossing Matchings: Monochromatic points in general position

-For the \MinMinM{} problem there is an $\Omega(n\log n)$ lower bound on the time complexity, even when $h = O(1)$, via a reduction from the \emph{closest pair of points problem} by surrounding $P$ with a large triangle or quadrangle.
+For the \MinMinM{} problem there is an $\Omega(n\log n)$ lower bound on the time complexity, even when $h = O(1)$, via a reduction from the \emph{closest pair of points problem}: the point set is surrounded by a large triangle or quadrangle (to obtain an even number of points in total) such that all pairs of points of the original point set are feasible and the shortest edge of a \MinMinM{} matching consists of the closest pair of points of the original point set.
+The complexity of the closest pair of points problem is known to have a lower bound of $\Omega(n\log n)$ via a reduction from the \emph{element distinctness problem}~\cite{benor1983}.

-It remains unknown if it is possible verify in polynomial time whether a given bichromatic edge is feasible or not.
+Regarding bichromatic point sets, it remains unknown if it is possible to verify in polynomial time whether a given edge is feasible or not.
 A positive answer would imply polynomial time algorithms for \MinMinB{} and \MaxMaxB{}.
 Finally, regarding \MaxMinM{} and \MaxMinB{}, we believe that they are both \np{} problems.